Je0pardy/cloudformazure/README.md

 * 💬 For contacting me [Linkedin](https://www.linkedin.com/in/burak-aydin-9a392065/)

 # Project Description
-This project is used to create a virtual machine, install Prometheus with Grafana on Azure Cloud and monitor current temperature in Tallinn.
+This project is used to create a virtual machine, install Prometheus with Grafana on Azure Cloud and monitor current temperature in Tallinn/Estonia.

 # Pre-requisites
 [Terraform](https://www.terraform.io/) installed on your system